home > html editors > seamonkey composer

 Upload the file containing your form to your web server.
 This procedure will vary depending on which external FTP client you are using.

-A demonstration form created using SeaMonkey Composer can be seen here.
+A test form created using SeaMonkey Composer can be viewed here.